Doing research

 How do you obtain information?

-Possible sources are:
+Possible sources include:

-- Documentation within the managing institution and previous institutions that held possession of the object for some time.
+- Documentation within the managing institution and previous institutions that held possession of the object for some time;

-- Personal archives and ego documents
+- Personal archives and egodocuments;

-- Archives of institutions and governments
+- Archives of institutions and governments;

-- Newspapers, books and magazines
+- Newspapers, books and magazines;

-- Maps and plans
+- Maps and plans;

-- Communities in the areas of origin
+- Communities in the areas of origin;

-Literature on conducting research into the provenance of an object
+Literature on conducting provenance research

 - Lang, Sabine (ed.), Guidelines for German Museums.
 Care of Collections from Colonial Contexts_.
 2nd Edition (German Museums Association, 2019).